DanielPNewman/DanielPNewman.github.io/principles.md

 - **Work harder on yourself than you do on your job**

 	 - This leads to a better life, and compounds to give greater job performance and career improvement over time anyway.
 Got this idea from Tony Robbins.

+***
+- **You can disagree without being disagreeable**
+	- Ruth Bader Ginsburg

+***
+- **Fight for the things that you care about, but do it in a way that will lead others to join you**
+	- Ruth Bader Ginsburg

+***
+- **Anger, resentment, envy.
+These are emotions that just sap your energy.
+They’re not productive and don’t get you anyplace, so get over it**
+	- Ruth Bader Ginsburg

 [1]: https://www.principles.com/
 [2]: https://sivers.org/d1